gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 [x] Should the component forces LJ, Coulomb etc. be dumped at the very end of each step, given that they are completely recomputed in the next step based on the old situation, rather than additive? -- dumped prior to recalculation
 [] why do particles tend to have velocity almost mostly in the z-direction?
 [] parameterization processing / case study report for relative box size, particle interaction radii and magnitude, temperature, temporal resolution ?
+[] allow user specification of what properties are to be logged

 ### Version 0.01